Do I Need Planning Permission?

 Duty Planner and General Enquiries Service

-If you have a general question about the planning application process, you can contact our duty planner.
-The duty planner will not be able to advise about specific proposals as these should be discussed as part of the pre-application process.
-The duty planner will however be able assist with general advice on permitted development rights or helping you to understand planning applications for example.
-You are able to contact our Duty Planner by phone between the hours of 9am – 1pm Monday and Friday only.
+If you have a general question about the planning application process, you can book an appointment by contacting our Customer Services Centre on 0208 207 2277.
+The Duty Planning Officer is avalable for pre-booked 15 minute appointments on Mondays and Fridays between 9am and 1pm.
+Appointments will be available over a rolling 2 week period.
+Please note that the duty planner will not be able to advise about specific proposals as these should be discussed as part of the pre-application process.
+The duty planner will however be able assist with general planning issues and offer informal guidance.
 Alternatively you can write in with queries in line with the above whereby we will provide you with a written response in 10 working days.
 Please email email@example.com or send a letter to our main office address.

 Formal Pre-Application Service

 Our formal Pre-Application Service involves a Planning Officer reviewing your plans and providing either written or verbal advice, subject to your preference, on the acceptability of your development proposal.
 Such early engagement enables key issues to be identified up front, avoids abortive planning applications and assists in speeding up the statutory process.
 This service is applicable to the full range of development types and is priced according to the size or type of the development.

 For more complex and/or major development proposals we encourage the use of a Planning Performance Agreement.
 This service is a project management tool adopting a framework approach, which involves one of our experienced Planning Officers working proactively and collaboratively with you to help shape and hopefully deliver good quality outcomes that can benefit an area or community.
 This process can give greater certainty and confidence in the planning process and can be adopted at any time however it is strongly recommended that such engagement is made at an early stage in the planning process such as at the pre-application stage.